golang

 dotnet add package HttpCloak

-Let's verify that httpcloak works by hitting Cloudflare's trace endpoint.
-This endpoint returns connection details including the TLS version, HTTP protocol, and key exchange algorithm.
+Let's hit Cloudflare's trace endpoint.
+This returns your connection details—including the TLS version and key exchange algorithm.

 Go Example